Bhagavad Gita Chapter 4 Verse 13 Meaning

 What is the main idea of Bhagavad Gita 4.13?

+The Gita addresses spiritual sacrifice with characteristic directness here.
 The fourfold caste has been created by Me according to the differentiation of Guna and Karma; though I am the author of it, know Me as non-doer and immutable.
-This verse emphasizes knowledge with clarity and purpose.
+Within the broader arc of Chapter 4, this verse builds on...

 How can I apply Bhagavad Gita 4.13 in daily life?